EberlyODL/phys211/week-1b-learning-to-learn-and-1d-kinematics.md

-##  Week 1B.
+##  Week 2.
 Learning to Learn and 1D Kinematics.

-In this half-week, we will start the subject of kinematics.

 Kinematics is about representing and describing motion quantitatively.
 The simplest is one-dimensional motion at constant velocity.

- Before we look into this, I would like to spend the equivalent of what would be a full 50 minutes lecture in face-to-face class to discuss **Learning Strategies**.
+ Before we look into this, I would like to spend the equivalent of what would be a full 50 minutes lecture in face-to-face class to discuss **learning strategies**.

-## Lesson Objectives for week 1B
+## Lesson Objectives for week 2

 The "learning to learn" part of this lesson addresses the following objectives